Runlane

 Duration strings look like 500ms, 0.5s, 30s, 5m, 2h, or 7d.
 Durations must include a unit, be no longer than 100 characters, and resolve to positive whole safe-integer milliseconds.

 Use durationSchema or createDurationSchema(message) at boundaries; read .duration for the public string and .milliseconds for executable time math.
-Duration strings appear in retry backoff, release delay, idempotency TTLs, interval schedules, worker lease options, dispatch timeouts, maintenance claim durations, and pruning filters.
+Duration strings appear in retry backoff, release delay, signal/run-completion wait timeouts, max attempt duration, idempotency TTLs, interval schedules, worker lease options, dispatch timeouts, maintenance claim durations, and pruning filters.

 On this page